abhishakekundu11/Natural-gas-coalition-model-outputs/README.md

 ```
 outputs from optimization model/
-    outputs.zip                      Consolidated zipped outputs from the MIQP model for all
+    outputX.zip                      Consolidated zipped outputs from the MIQP model for all
-                                    42,298 coalition combinations.
+                                    42,294 coalition combinations.
 One excel file per
                                     combination; see "Data dictionary" below for terminologies.
+                                    Zipped files have been divided and numbered X to accomodate
+                                    allowable size for a Github upload.
     DATA_DICTIONARY_README.md        Terminologies and definitions pertaining to the outputs
                                     from the optimization model,as consolidated in the outputs.zip

 regression data/
-    coalition_results.xlsx           An excel file that consolidates all the 42,298 coalition
+    coalition_results.xlsx           An excel file that consolidates all the 42,294 coalition
                                     combinations as put in outputs.zip.
 The file has 38 indicator
                                     variables representing the possible combinations of pairwise
                                     producers if they are in a coalition pair or not.
 The response